jrk12b/Javascript-Automation/README.md

 - To run cypress in firefox - `npm run cy:run-firefox`
 - To run cypress in edge - `npm run cy:run-edge`
 - To run cypress in electron - `npm run cy:run-electron`
+- To run cucumber: `npm run cucumber`
+- To run playwright: `npm run playwright`
+- To run playwright in chrome: `npm run playwright:chrome`
+- To run playwright in firefox: `npm run playwright:firefox`
+- To run playwright in webkit: `npm run playwright:webkit`
+- To run selenium: `npm run selenium`